StreamFroster/wod-transcribers/README.md

 # wod-transcribers
 The transcribing project for the World of Dragons podcast.
 We aim to create a transcript for every World of Dragons podcast episode!

 ## Why?
+What's the Point?

 If you're looking for a certain topic or quote that the podcast hosts have said, this will make it a lot easier than having you relisten through hours of content.
 It would also make for a good dataset should one wants to perform analysis on the podcast easily (number of times a word has been said, most unique word, amount of curse words, etc.)

-~~This project also allows me to improve my python skills along with giving me a good reason to dive into audio-related ML stuff, so why not?~~
+This project also allows me to improve my python skills along with giving me a good reason to dive into audio-related ML stuff, so why not?

 ## Contributions